Last revision: 02/23/2023

 A Certificate of Employment, also called an Employment Certificate, is used to verify the employment history of a former or current employee.

 The Certificate of Employment is a statement of fact of the employment of the employee.
-The Certificate of Employment is not a recommendation, clearance, Certificate of Good Moral Character, Salary Certification or a Waiver of any claim of the employer against the employee.
+The Certificate of Employment is not a recommendation.

 How to Use this Document

-The user should enter all the information required to complete the document.
-Once completed, the user should print at least two (2) copies of the document.
+Once the document is completed, at least two copies of the document should be printed.
 If possible, the document should be printed with the employer's letterhead or logo.
-The user should then review all the information.
-If all the information is correct, then the Certificate should be signed by the signatory as shown in the document then given to the employee.
+Then, the Certificate should be signed by the signatory as shown in the document and given to the employee.
 The employer should keep a copy for their records.

 Applicable Law